thomasnguyen244/resume/README.md

 # Thomas Nguyen

 Hi!
-My name is Thomas Nguyen , and I'm a Full-stack web developer specializing in using PHP, Magento, Shopify, Remixjs, Nodejs,.. to build software solutions for clients.
+My name is Thomas Nguyen , and I'm a Full-stack web developer specializing in using PHP, Laravel, Magento, Shopify, Remixjs, Nodejs,.. to build software solutions for clients.

 I'm _Software engineer, Project Manager, Co-Founder at [WorkWithThomas](https://workwiththomas.com) and journalist based in Hanoi, Vietnam <br>